-6. OTHER INFORMATION: The Engineer Repair Yard is located across from Wilmington, NC on the Cape Fear River.
-The yard is fully functional as a dockside shipyard for the shallowdraft dredge and survey fleet, with a machine shop, a welding shop, a warehouse, and a basin for vessel berthing.
-Considerable welding and mechanical work are performed on replacement and interchangeable dredging equipment and parts for the vessels SNELL, MERRITT, CURRITUCK and MURDEN.
-In addition, the yard is home to the Wilmington Survey Office and Survey Vessels Swart and Sanderson, and they perform emergency response and minor rehab and repair of the District's multi-purpose reservoir projects, locks, dams, and vessels.
+7. OTHER INFORMATION: The Engineer Repair Yard is located across from Wilmington, NC on the Cape Fear River.
+The yard is fully functional as a dockside shipyard for the shallow draft dredge and survey fleet.
+The facility consists of a machine shop, a welding shop, a warehouse, and a basin for vessel berthing.
+Considerable welding and mechanical work are performed on dredging equipment and parts for the vessels MERRITT, CURRITUCK, MURDEN, SNELL, and BRANDY STATION and District's numerous survey vessels.
+The yard periodically performs emergency response and minor repairs of the District's reservoirs projects, locks, and dams.